-Spare man: football tactics explained
+Spare man/free man: football tactics explained

+Boiled down to its basic components, to be successful in football you have to, A) have the ball, and B) use it effectively.
 For any team, the best way to make the most of the time of their time on the ball is to work the space.
 To have space on the football pitch, is to have power.

 What is the spare man?

-To have a spare man is to have a numerical advantage when in possession.
+Having a spare man is to have a numerical advantage when in possession.
 This is why so many in-possession philosophies feature creating passing triangles, or other similar patterns of play.

 By having a spare or ‘free’ player in possession, it is far easier to keep hold of the ball, while simultaneously creating space elsewhere on the pitch.
 The use of the spare man can also extend to a third-man run, a method of finding a teammate in a better position than those on the ball.